himanshub16/dotfiles/README.md

 Usage : bash proxy_check.sh
 Purpose : Checks current system proxy configuration on a Debian/Ubuntu System.

+# md5gen.sh
+Usage : bash md5gen.sh
+Purpose : Generate md5sum of a given number of strings and append them to a file.
+Useful when trying to create a record of hashed strings.

 # githubsync.sh
 Usage : sh githubsync.sh
 Purpose : Sync your local repo with github, very novice and lame method.
 For syncing with master branch only.